 Clicker training is a method of marking behavior with a sound (click) followed by a secondary reinforcer (treat).
 We use markers; however, we prefer to use words for markers rather than clickers, whistles, or other devices.
 Going home your dog will learn to respond to verbal commands and verbal markers.
 Clicking a clicker or offering food or treats simply will not stop your dog from chasing down a squirrel.
 Our training program is effective regardless of clickers or squirrels.

 Boot Camp training and activities are 7 days a week from camp start to graduation.
-The daily schedule will vary depending on time of day for field trips, and duration of exercises depending on where a dog is at in the training process and weather conditions.
+The daily schedule will vary depending on time of day for activities, and duration of exercises depending on where a dog is at in the training process and weather conditions.
 If weather is not ideal for working outdoors, we have a climate controlled indoor training center onsite, designed specifically for dogs and dog related activities.
 Daily Schedule:

 Yes.
 However, you also will need training which is a big part of the success of our course.
 Owner follow through of commands, correcting unwanted behaviors, and rewarding your dog for making the right decisions, will be necessary for your dog's training to last a lifetime.
 We will teach you the commands, hand signals, and protocol for what to do if your dog does not immediately respond to a command.
-Upon course completion, you will receive a YouTube link of your dog performing the commands, written go-home instructions, and hands on training with you and your dog.
+Upon course completion, you will receive a YouTube link of your dog performing the commands, written go-home instructions, and hands-on training with you and your dog.
 After your dog returns home, we also include two hours of follow-up handler training.
 Just as police dogs and service dogs are trained by professionals and then turned over to their handler (with training), we complete the training and turn your dog over to you (with training).

 Written instruction sent at the beginning of the course.